 – Golden Temple Kinkakuji and Silver Pavilion Ginkakuji

-– Nijo Castle: an UNESCO flatland castle site
+– Nijo Castle: a UNESCO flat land castle site

 – Gion District: it is the geisha district where you will find geisha houses, tea houses and all kinds of sweets to buy.
-If you want to see a live geisha perform, you can check out the Gion Corner for daily performances.
-I will be writing a more detailed Geisha blog later, so stay tuned.
+If you want to see a live geisha performance, you can check out the Gion Corner for daily performances.
 You also have the Yasaka Shrine there.

 Daytrip to Nara: